marvintv/marvintv/README.md

 ### Currently Working On

-- Getting lost configuring my neovim settings.
+- configuring my new keyboard
-💨 Learning Go
-- Data engineering practices and building out data engineering pipelines.
+- building out my homelab

-- You can read more about my journey and technical insights on my blog: [https://marvintv.github.io/posts/](https://marvintv.github.io/posts/) ✍️

 ## my philosphy
 - be a good person 🤝